Alexankharin/SEM_analysis/README.md

 For own dataset synthesis:
-1. place files with your textures to textures folder
+1. place files with your to textures folder
 2. run jupyter_NPS_generate.ipynb for JSON files generation (generated JSON contains particles positions and sizes)
 3. run blender_powder.py into blender enviroment
 4. It will generate annotations.csv file with all labels and images at directory "renders"